-SoCalGas presented a conceptual project scope in workpapers supporting the Valve Enhancement Plan in the 2011 filing.
-This conceptual scope did not identify this project.
+SoCalGas presented a conceptual project scope in workpapers supporting the Valve Enhancement Plan in the 2011 filing.3 This conceptual scope did not identify this project.
 SoCalGas reviewed available information, performed a detailed system flow analysis, and identified these check valves as candidates for installation to achieve the Valve Enhancement Plan objectives.
 The final project scope is summarized in Table 2 below.

-- 2011 PSEP Filing: SoCalGas did not identify these check valves for installation to achieve the objective of rapid system isolation. - Updated Scope: SoCalGas determined that it was necessary to install two check valves on Supply Lines 41-107 and 41-204 to eliminate gas flow from Supply Line 41-107 to Line 1027 and from Supply Line 41-204 to Line 1028.
+- 1. 2011 PSEP Filing: SoCalGas did not identify these check valves for installation to achieve the objective of rapid system isolation. - Updated Scope: SoCalGas determined that it was necessary to install two check valves on Supply Lines 41-107 and 41-204 to eliminate gas flow from Supply Line 41-107 to Line 1027 and from Supply Line 41-204 to Line 1028.
 The installation of these check valves enables rapid isolation, thereby achieving Valve Enhancement Plan objectives. - 3.
-Engineering, Design, and Constructability: The Project Team did not make any notable changes in scope to the engineering and design of this project. - Final Project Scope: The final project scope consists of the installation of two check valves at the project site.
+Engineering, Design, and Constructability: The Project Team did not make any notable changes in scope to the engineering and design of this project. - 4.
+Final Project Scope: The final project scope consists of the installation of two check valves at the project site.

 Final Project Scope

-Line Mile Valve # Valve Size (confidential) Installation Type Function
+Line Mile Valve # Valve Size Installation Function (confidential) Type

 41-107 0.00 N/A BFP2 BFP

 41-204 0.00 N/A BFP2 BFP

-&lt;sup>3 See Workpapers supporting Amended Pipeline Safety Enhancement Plan (PSEP) of SoCalGas and SDG&E, submitted on December 2, 2011, at WP-IX-2-14 through WP-IX-2-25 (A.11-11-002 Exh.
+3 See Workpapers supporting Amended Pipeline Safety Enhancement Plan (PSEP) of SoCalGas and SDG&E, submitted on December 2, 2011, at WP-IX-2-14 through WP-IX-2-25 (A.11-11-002 Exh.
 SCG-32).

-SoCalGas initiated the planning process for the Rainbow CV Valve Enhancement Project - Ramona and Lakeview by performing a pre-design site walk to determine the existing conditions and assess any potential impact on the design.
+Final Report for Rainbow CV Valve Enhancement Project - Ramona and Lakeview conditions and assess any potential impact on the design.
 Key factors that influenced the engineering and design of this project are as follows: